Monitor lizard: Venom

 Anatomical and molecular studies indicate that most if not all varanids are venomous.
 Unlike snakes, monitor lizard venom glands are situated in their lower jaw.
 The venom of monitor lizards is diverse and complex, as a result of the diverse ecological niches monitor lizards occupy.

 For example, many species have anticoagulant venom, disrupting clotting through a combination of fibrinogenolysis and blocking platelet aggregation.
 Amongst them, arboreal species, such as the tree monitors and the banded monitor, have by far the strongest fibrinogenolytic venom.
 As a result, wounds from monitor lizard bites often bleed more than they would if they were simply lacerations.
 Venom may also cause hypotension.

-In some species such as the Komodo dragon and the desert monitor, venom also induces a powerful neurotoxic effect.
-In the latter species for instance, envenomation causes immediate paralysis in rodents (but not birds) and lesser effects of the same nature in humans.
+In some species, such as the Komodo dragon and the desert monitor, the venom also induces a powerful neurotoxic effect.
+In the latter species, for instance, envenomation causes immediate paralysis in rodents (but not birds) and lesser effects of the same nature in humans.